About WRI

 Wildlife inclusion in the veterinary curriculum

 In October 2015 WRI delivered a teaching session on wildlife rescue and first aid to sixty veterinary students.
 This was the first time that wildlife has featured as an option in the veterinary curriculum in University College Dublin, and it now looks set to become a regular part of the exotics electives for UCD students.
-Details can be found on WRI’s website at www.wri.ie/pages/News-ucd.html

-National Wildlife Rehabilitation & Teaching Hospital
+Wildlife Rehabilitation & Teaching Hospital & Nature Education Centre

 As the public profile of wildlife rescue and rehabilitation rises, so too does the number of wildlife casualties brought to small independent wildlife centres.
 There is now extreme financial pressure on these individuals given increased demands on increasingly inadequate resources.
+In addition, there are countless valuable research and educational opportunities being missed due to lack of resources.